MrSco/voice2duneweaver/README.md

 2. Once the application starts, you can use the following voice commands:
    - "Draw a [description]" - Generates and sends a sand pattern
    - "Stop" - Cancels the current operation
-   - "Exit" or "Quit" - Exits the application

 3. Examples:
    - "Draw a spiral galaxy"